+Column Heading Explanation

+Customer name Names of your customers.
+If an English version

+of the name is not easily produced from your

+automated systems, show a customer code

+number and in a separate table list each code

+and name.

+Level of trade The level of trade of your domestic customer

+Model Commercial model identification

+Grade Product grade

+Shape Shape of the product

+Dimension Dimensions of the good

+Alloy If the product includes an alloy, specify the

+alloy

+Product code Code used in your records for the

+model/grade/type identified.
+Explain the

+product codes in your submission.

+Finish If relevant, the finish of the goods

+Imperial or metric Specify whether the product is manufactured to

+imperial or metric size

+Invoice number Invoice number

+Invoice date Invoice date

+Date of sale Refer to the explanation at the beginning of this section.
+If you consider that a date other than

+the invoice date best establishes the material

+terms of sale and should be used, report that

+date.
+For example, order confirmation, contract,

+or purchase order date.

+Order number Show order confirmation, contract or purchase

+order number if you have shown a date other

+than invoice date as being the date of sale.

+Delivery terms E.g. ex-factory, free on truck, delivered into

+store

-Column heading Explanation Customer name names of your customers.
-If an English version of the name is not easily produced from your automated systems show a customer code number and in a separate table list each code and name.
-Level of trade the level of trade of your domestic customer Model/grade/type commercial model/grade or type of the goods Product code code used in your records for the model/grade/type of the goods identified.
-Explain the product codes in your submission.
-Invoice number invoice number Invoice date invoice date Date of sale refer to the explanation at the beginning of this section.
-If you consider that a date other than the invoice date best establishes the material terms of sale and should be used, report that date.
-For example, order confirmation, contract, or purchase order date.
-Order number show order confirmation, contract or purchase order number if you have shown a date other than invoice date as being the date of sale.
-Delivery terms eg ex factory, free on truck, delivered into store Payment terms payment terms agreed with the customer eg. 60 days=60 etc Quantity quantity in units shown on the invoice eg kg.
-Gross Invoice value gross value shown on invoice in the currency of sale , net of taxes.
-Discounts on the Invoice the amount of any discount deducted on the invoice on each transaction.
+Payment terms payment terms agreed with the customer eg. 60 days etc Quantity quantity in units shown on the invoice eg kg.
+Actual weight Actual weight of (specify units e.g. Tonnes) Theoretical weight Theoretical weight, if your business uses 3 theoretical weight (specify units e.g. Tonnes) Gross Invoice value gross value shown on invoice in the currency of sale, net of taxes.
+Discounts the amount of any discount deducted on the invoice on each transaction.
 If a % discount applies show that % discount applying in another column.
-Other charges any other charges, or price reductions, that affect the net invoice value.
-Insert additional columns and provide description.
-Net invoice value in the currency of the exporting country the net invoice value expressed in your domestic currency as recorded in your accounting system Rebates or other Allowances the actual amount of any deferred rebates or allowances in the currency of sale Quantity discounts the actual amount of quantity discounts not deducted from the invoice.
-Show a separate column for each type of quantity discount.
-Packing packing expenses Inland transportation Costs amount of inland transportation costs included in the selling price.
-Handling, loading And ancillary Expenses handling, loading & ancillary expenses.
-Warranty & Guarantee expenses warranty & guarantee expenses Technical assistance & other services expenses for after sale services such as technical assistance or installation costs.
+Rebates The amount of any deferred rebates or allowances paid to the importer in the currency of sale.
+Net invoice value the net invoice value expressed in your domestic currency as recorded in your accounting system Other discounts The actual amount of discounts not deducted from the invoice.
+Show a separate column for each type of discount.
+Packing packing expenses Inland transportation amount of inland transportation costs included Costs in the selling price.
+Handling, loading handling, loading & ancillary expenses.
+And ancillary g, saa g a a a g a p a a a Expenses Warranty & warranty & guarantee expenses Guarantee expenses a a garage Technical assistance expenses for after sale services such as & other services technical assistance or installation costs.
 Commissions commissions paid.
 If more than one type is paid insert additional columns of data.
 Other factors any other costs, charges or expenses incurred in relation to the domestic sales (include additional columns as required).
 See question D5.
+Notes 1